HampanHamp/HampanHamp/Hamp.md

    If you don’t believe me, well, that’s on you.
    My genius, my legend. ███.
-2. ██████dsskolan Legend (late 2023 to present) • Self-proclaimed Title Got this one through a bit of a cheat, if I’m being honest.
+2. ██████dsskolan Legend (late 2023 to present) • Self-proclaimed Title
+   <br> Got this one through a bit of a cheat, if I’m being honest.
    My class and I left in grade 5, the only grade ever leave at grade 5 at that school.
    Then I came to in late 2019 for grade 6 at ██████dsskolan, completely different school, but hey, still counts.
    I did my thing, became a legend, and left my mark.